awaitly vs Effect

 The Abstraction-Level Difference

-Section titled “The Abstraction-Level Difference”Effect is infrastructure-level.
+Section titled “The Abstraction-Level Difference”Effect is closer to infrastructure-level.
 It’s a full effect runtime with a capability-tracking type system: fibers, Scope, Layers, Schedule algebra.
 You get a runtime that manages effects — concurrency, interruption, resource lifecycles — and the type system encodes that architecture.

 Philosophy Comparison